rjw1/mcollective-docs/reference/basic/gettingstarted.md

 Chef does not yet support such a list natively but we have some details on the wiki to achieve the same with Chef.

-The filter commands are important they will be the main tool you use to target only parts of your infrastructure with calls to agents.
+The filter commands are important as they will be the main tool you will use to target only parts of your infrastructure with calls to agents.

 See the *--help* option to the various *mc-`*`* script for available options.
 You can now look at some of the available plugins and play around, you might need to run the server process as root if you want to play with services etc.

 #### Plugins
-We provide limited default plugins, you can look on our sister project [MCollective Plugins][Plugins] where you will find various plugins to manage packages, services etc.
+We provide a limited number of default plugins, Our sister project [MCollective Plugins][Plugins] has various plugins to manage packages, services etc.

 #### Further Reading
 From here you should look at the rest of the wiki pages some key pages are: